Emperor Kinmei: Traditional narrative

 Kinmei's contemporary title would not have been tennō, as most historians believe this title was not introduced until the reigns of Emperor Tenmu and Empress Jitō.
 Rather, it was presumably Sumeramikoto or Amenoshita Shiroshimesu Ōkimi (治天下大王), meaning "the great king who rules all under heaven".
 Alternatively, Kinmei might have been referred to as ヤマト大王/大君 or the "Great King of Yamato".

 Events of Kinmei's life

 Because of several chronological discrepancies in the account of Emperor Kinmei in the Nihon Shoki, some believe that he was actually ruling a rival court to that of Emperors Ankan and Senka.
 Nevertheless, according to the traditional account, it was not until the death of Emperor Kinmei's older brother Emperor Senka that he gained the throne.

+Before he came to the throne (at least according to the Nihon Shoki) he was hesitant and refused to wield power stating:

+I am young in years, and of shallow knowledge.
+I have not yet had experience of the affairs of government.
+The Empress Yamada has a clear acquaintance with all matters of administration, and I pray you to apply to her and then decide.

+The Empress, Kasuga no Yamada, refused this believing Kinmei was compassionate and smart enough to rule.
+However, historians such as William George Aston have questioned this with Aston himself noting that:

+A brother had died four years before, aged seventy, and another had just died, aged seventy-three.
+Kimmei is said to have died A.D.
+571, at the age of sixty-three, or eighty-one, by another account.
+Evidently the chronology is not yet quite satisfactory.

 According to this account, Emperor Senka died in 539 at the age of 73; and succession passed to the third son of Emperor Keitai.
 This Imperial Prince was the next youngest brother of Emperor Senka.
 He would come to be known as Emperor Kinmei.
 He established his court at Shikishima no Kanazashi Palace (磯城嶋金刺宮) in Yamato.

 The Emperor's chief counselors were: